 All schools are eligible to apply for the First Access grant provided that the class for which it is being claimed has not previously participated in the First Access programme.

-- If the school does not have a teacher in mind, they can contact the Hub Manager, Tanya Moore at firstname.lastname@example.org for a list of local teachers and organisations who may be able to deliver or refer to the list on Cornwall Council website - Cornwall Council website.
+- Identify a teacher.
+If the school does not have a teacher to deliver the sessions in mind, they can contact the Hub Manager, Tanya Moore at firstname.lastname@example.org for a list of local teachers and organisations who may be able to deliver or refer to the list on Cornwall Council website - Cornwall Council website.

-- Provider undertakes initial planning meeting using the Planning Meeting Discussion form to structure conversation and capture feedback and helps school to create their School Music Plan (School Music Plan template available - Primary or Secondary)
+- School writes their School Music Plan (School Music Plan template available - Music Plan for Primary Template or Music Plan for Secondary Template)

-- The school must pay the provider directly and then invoice the Hub to draw down the grant.
+- School pays the lesson deliverer directly.
 The Hub will reimburse the school for the cost of the sessions up to the value of £33.75 per session (for 12 sessions provided all sessions delivered, including meetings) once all documents are received in the Hub office.

-- School sends supporting documentation and invoice to Hub office to draw down their grant– documentation that we require is the School Music Plan, Sessions Register and Review Meeting Notes.
+- School sends supporting documentation and an invoice to Hub office to draw down grant– documentation that we require is the School Music Plan, Sessions Register and Review Meeting Notes.